jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 The following types of certificates can be represented using this object class:

-* a CA certificate that a registry issues to an organization for its allocated IP addresses and/or autonomous system numbers, authorizing the organization CA to issue end-entity certificates
+* a CA certificate ([@!RFC6480, section 2.2]) that a registry issues to an organization (the subject) for its allocated IP addresses and/or autonomous system numbers, authorizing the organization CA to issue end-entity certificates ([@!RFC6480, section 2.3])
-* a BGPSec router certificate ([@!RFC8209]) where an ASN(s) holder cryptographically asserts that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the AS(es) specified in the certificate
+* a BGPSec router certificate ([@!RFC8209]) where an ASN(s) holder cryptographically asserts that a router (the subject) holding the corresponding private key is authorized to emit secure route advertisements on behalf of the AS(es) specified in the certificate

 Here is an elided example of an X.509 resource certificate object for a CA certificate: